The small cancellation flat torus theorem: Abstract

 \section{Abstract}

 We establish Flat Torus Theorem–type results for groups acting on small cancellation complexes satisfying \aots conditions.
 For \cttss complexes the result closely parallels the CAT(0) setting.
 For \css complexes we prove an analogous theorem using a refined notion of flat, exploiting the relationship between \css complexes and their duals.
-In the \cftfs case we demonstrate that genuine flats do not necessarily exist, providing an explicit example of a \cftfs complex with an action of $\mathbb{Z}^2$ without invariant flat, and hence not admitting any CAT(0) metric.
-We introduce the notion of quasi-flats and prove a Flat Torus Theorem for quasi-flats by passing to quadric complexes via quadrization and invoking the Quadric Flat Torus Theorem of Hoda–Munro.
+In the \cftfs case we demonstrate that genuine flats do not necessarily exist, providing an explicit example of a \cftfs complex with an action of $\mathbb{Z}^2$ without invariant flat, and hence not admitting any CAT(0) metric invariant under automorpihsms.
+We introduce the notion of thickened-flats and prove a Flat Torus Theorem for thickened-flats by passing to quadric complexes via quadrization and invoking the Quadric Flat Torus Theorem of Hoda–Munro.